aspose-zip/Aspose.ZIP-Products/zip/net/compress/xoml/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your XOML files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="XOML" readMoreLink="https://docs.fileformat.com/web/xoml/" >}}
-XOML is acronym for Extensible Object Markup Language and is a serialization format for Windows Workflow Foundation's workflow objects.
-Based on XAML, it is mostly used for creating user interfaces in plain XML.
-These are used to declare the workflow for user interface and are compiled along with the separate file containing implementation logic.
-It contains a tree based structure that defines a root workflow node, nested sub-elements and embedded segments of code.
-When a new workflow is created with Visual Studio for .NET, it has an option for you to choose whether it should be in Code format or Code Separated format.
-In case you select the later one, the IDE will create two files for you; one in XOML format (consisting of workflow layout and settings), and other is in .CS/.VB format where the programming code resides.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->